Court sentences unemployed for unlawful entry, attempt to commit crime | Ghana News Agency

 By Edward Williams

-Hohoe (V/R), April 21, GNA – Frank Yeboah, a 23-year-old unemployed has been convicted to one year imprisonment for unlawful entry and attempt to commit crime.
+Hohoe (V/R), April 23, GNA -Frank Yeboah, a 23-year-old unemployed has been convicted to one year imprisonment for unlawful entry and attempt to commit crime.

 The Hohoe Circuit Court sentenced the convict after a full trial of the case following the convict’s plea of not guilty, when he was arraigned.